Important counseling points

-In clinical trials with SHINGRIX, the majority of reactions were mild to moderate (grade 1 or 2) and transient (median duration of 2 to 3 days).
+In clinical trials with SHINGRIX, the majority of solicited reactions were mild to moderate (grade 1 or 2) and had a median duration of 2 to 3 days.
 Some grade 3 reactions were observed.1

 Please see the 'Safety Profile' section for more information.

 *Data from the phase 3 ZOE-50 (≥50 years of age) trial and pooled data in individuals ≥70 years of age from the phase 3 ZOE-70 and ZOE-50 trials from subjects randomized to receive 2 doses of SHINGRIX (N=7698 and 8250, respectively) or placebo (N=7713 and 8346, respectively).
 See study designs on Efficacy page for details.1,5

 - Immunization Action Coalition.
 Medical Management of Vaccine Reactions in Adult Patients. www.immunize.org/catg.d/p3082.pdf.
 Accessed November 1, 2017.

 - Kilgore PE, Kruszon-Moran D, Seward JF, et al. Varicella in Americans from NHANES III: implications for control through routine immunization.
 J Med Virol.
 2003;70(suppl 1):S111-S118.

 - Centers for Disease Control and Prevention.
 Prevention of herpes zoster: recommendations of the Advisory Committee on Immunization Practices (ACIP).
 MMWR.
 2008;57(RR-5):1-30.

 - Lal H, Cunningham AL, Godeaux O, et al, for the ZOE-50 Study Group.
 Efficacy of an adjuvanted herpes zoster subunit vaccine in older adults.
 N Engl J Med.
 2015;372(22):2087-2096.